static-frame/static-frame/doc/source/articles/freethread.md

 Prior to free-threaded Python, multi-processing was the only option for CPU-bound concurrency.
 Multi-processing, however, only delivered benefits if the amount of per-process work was sufficient to offset the high cost of creating an interpreter per process and copying data between processes.

-As shown here, multi-processing row-wise function application significantly degrades performance, processing time increasing from two to ten times the single-threaded duration.
+As shown here, multi-processing row-wise function application significantly degrades performance, process time increasing from two to ten times the single-threaded duration.
 Each unit of work is too small to make up for multi-processing overhead.

 ![Multi-processed (3.13, 1e6, MacOS)](https://raw.githubusercontent.com/static-frame/static-frame/1083/free-thread-perf/doc/source/articles/freethread/process-np-1e6-macos.png)